The Roman monuments of Fréjus as a city walk

 Rue St. Francois de Paule

 We now turn right and the first street (Rue Sieyes) left again.
 This is also a pedestrian zone, here you will find a few good shops.
 This is how we get to the Place Formigé square with the orange municipal office and the entrance to the cathedral.
-Behind it is the entrance to the cloister and a little further back is the Archaeological Museum.
-The Bristro's enticing terraces need no special mention, we think.
+Behind is the entrance to the cloister and a little further back is the Archaeological Museum.
+The bristro's enticing terraces need no special mention, we think.
 Now you have to choose from the offers and note the opening hours.

 Photo by James Gose under licence CC BY 2.0 taken on the reference day 10 October 2019 and reproduced under the same conditions here.
 The reproduction is possible if the authors are named and this license is applied. (id3363)